To All Trains Sign and Museum Platform Stairs

-School programs at the Transit Museum use the Museum’s unique space and hands-on collection to explore how transportation helped shape New York City throughout history to present day.
-Programs use a mix of inquiry, observation, primary and secondary sources, and hands-on activities to engage learners of all ages and abilities.
+Our school group tours use the museum’s unique space and hands-on collection to explore how transportation helped shape New York City throughout history to present day.
+Tours include a mix of inquiry, observation, primary and secondary sources, and interactive activities to engage learners of all ages and abilities.
+Tours are aligned with learning standards and support many curriculum areas and are a great way for school and youth groups to explore the Museum.

 Moving Our Communities

-Discover the variety of art found throughout New York City’s transportation system, including visual art, poetry, and music, through an immersive tour of the Museum’s exhibits and vintage train collection that explores the connection between public art and mass transit.
+Discover the variety of art found throughout New York City and the surrounding region’s transportation system, including visual art, poetry, and music, through an immersive tour of the Museum’s exhibits and vintage train collection that explores the connection between public art and mass transit.
+(General & Special Education: K-12 Grade)

 Journey to the Past